eglulu6/Project_1_Team_Platypus/README.md

 # Premise:

 * H<sub>o</sub>:
-  Looking at wildfires, between 2008 and 2014, in TX & CA there is no change in data breaches within the state where the wildfires occured?
+  Looking at wildfires across the United States, between 2008 and 2014, there is no change in data breaches within that state.
 * H<sub>A</sub>:
-  Looking at wildfires, between 2008 and 2014, in TX & CA is there an increase in data breaches in the state the fire occured?
+  Looking at wildfires across the United States, between 2008 and 2014, there is an increase in data breaches within that state.

 # Questions Answered:

-**How large are the fires being considered?**
-  > Wildfires defined as: >= 100 acres
+**How did you decide on your hypothesis?**
+  *

 **How is data breach defined?**
-  > Data Breaches defined as: Incident that exposes confidential or protected information.

-**Where did the most & least fires occur?**

-**Where were the largest fires?**

-**Where did the most & least data breaches occur?**

-**What is the ‘normal’ ratio of data breaches?**

-**How long before and/or after a fire will we be considering as acceptable for indicators of increased data breaches?**

-**How many data breaches occur outside of this range?**

-**How many data breaches occur inside of this range?**

-**Do the number of breaches go up or down?**
+  *

+**What data did you use and how did you find it?**
+  *

+**What was your data clean up process?**
+  *

+**How did you decide what information to focus on?**
+  *

 ### Team Members: